mediamonks/symfony-mssql-bundle/Resources/doc/0-requirements.md

 *Any version of PHP installed with Homebrew should work.
 Just change `php56` in the command to your version.*

-### Update the FreeTDS config
+## Config

-To finish up we also need to do some light modifications to the FreeTDS configuration.
+To finish up we also need to do some modifications to the FreeTDS configuration.

-You should find the config file in `/usr/local/etc/freetds.conf`.
-Open it with your favorit text editor.
+You can probably find the config file in `/usr/freetds/freetds.conf` or `/usr/local/etc/freetds.conf`.
+Open it with your favorite text editor.

 In the `[global]` section, find a line that looks like